tobiashaas/AI-Chat-Agent/README.md

 - **Minimum 8GB RAM**
 - **SSD recommended** for better performance
 - **NVIDIA GPU** (optional, for Ollama performance)

+## 💻 Cross-Platform Support

+This stack has been designed to work across multiple operating systems:

+- **Windows**: Full PowerShell automation with `.ps1` scripts
+- **Linux**: Complete Bash script support with `.sh` scripts
+- **macOS**: Full compatibility with the same Linux scripts

+All automation scripts are provided in both PowerShell and Bash versions to ensure a seamless experience regardless of your operating system.

 ## 🔐 Security Configuration